AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 Step 4 - Launch BYOL Controller
 ===============================
-Launch new Aviatrix Controller using the BYOL License.
+Launch new Aviatrix Controller using the Metered AMI or BYOL License.
+Please refer to our `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>` to subscribe to the Aviatrix AMI.

 |image2|

 Step 5 - Attach EIP
 ===================
-On the AWS console, go to EC2-->Network & Security --> Elastic IPs, associate the same EIP from step 3 to the new Aviatrix  BYOL Controller.
+On the AWS console, go to EC2-->Network & Security --> Elastic IPs, associate the same EIP from step 3 to the new Aviatrix  Metered/BYOL Controller.

 Step 6 - Upgrade Controller
 ===========================
-Make sure your Aviatrix Controller is upgraded to version 2.7.378 (or later)
+Make sure your new Aviatrix Controller is upgraded to same version (latest) by validating it at Settings-->Maintenance-->Upgrade tab.
+Please note that Aviatrix only supports controller backup and restore within the same software version.

 |image3|

 Step 7 - Restore
 ================
-On the Aviatrix Controller, go to Settings--> Maintenance and select the Backup & Restore tab.
+On the new Aviatrix Controller, go to Settings--> Maintenance and select the Backup & Restore tab.
 Insert the right S3 bucket name and execute a restore.

 |image4|